Expertise: Structural reforms, EU Single Market, European governance Twitter: @Terzibus

 He holds a Bachelor's degree in International Economics from Bocconi University and an MPA in European Economic Policy from the London School of Economics, where he specialised in public economics.
 During his studies, he spent a semester at Dartmouth College (USA).
 Alessio’s main research interests include structural reforms, competitiveness, EMU governance, and the G20.

-Alessio is currently a Visiting Fulbright Fellow at the Kennedy School of Government of Harvard University.
-He is also pursuing a PhD in Political Economy at the Hertie School of Governance in Berlin, working under the supervision of prof. Henrik Enderlein and Jean Pisani-Ferry.
+Between 2016-2018, Alessio was a Visiting Fulbright Fellow at the Kennedy School of Government of Harvard University.
+He is currently pursuing a PhD in Political Economy at the Hertie School of Governance in Berlin, working under the supervision of prof. Henrik Enderlein, Jean Pisani-Ferry, and Dani Rodrik.

 He is fluent in Italian and English, has a good knowledge of French, and an intermediate level of German and Spanish.